alronz/b2c-database-selection/Redis/Examples/cart_management.md

 * Get cart details

-To get the cart details we use the Redis command hgetAll which will return all the products inside the cart as seen below:
+To get the cart details, we use the Redis command hgetAll which will return all the products inside the cart as seen below:

 ```
     @GET